Info: Te Poka Pū Māori provides information to help Māori participate in the Fast-track process.

 Substantive application stage

-An expert panel decides whether to approve or decline a project, and whether to impose conditions on a project.
+An expert panel decides whether to grant or decline approvals sought in an application, and whether to impose conditions.

 Expert panels may invite comments on the application and draft conditions, or request further information about the application, from relevant iwi authorities, hapū and Treaty settlement entities and other relevant Māori groups.